MatthewGRowe/CleanWeb/content/html/html1.md

 #widgets: # Enable sidebar widgets in given order per page
 weight = 1

-tags = [ "HTML", "Javascript", "CSS", "Cascading Style Sheets"]
+tags = [ "Sprite Editing", "C# scripting", "Unity Physics", "Unity Character Movement", "Prefabs" ]
 +++

 <!-- #How to quickly get a winforms app up and running-->
-# Overview - Basic Interactive Website:
+# Overview - Player Setup:
-To use this guide you will need to download and install Notepad++.
+To use this guide you will need to download and install Unity and MS Visual Studio.
+It is recommended that you install the latest versions.
+Some of the screenshots in this guide have been taken from older versions but should not differ too much.

 Simply use this guide as a self-guided classroom / training room resource.
 It has been written in MS Word so you can use it as is, or you can edit  as appropriate. [^*]